Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 Lines: JR Yamanote line, JR Saikyo line, JR Shonan-Shinjuku line

 The Shibuya crossing is probably one of the most famous photographs from Tokyo.
 This is one I took at night, and the lights are so bright you’d get confused as to what time it is.
-There is so much to do here, and its full of shops, restaurants, cafes and massive department stores.
+There is so much to do here.
+It’s packed full of shops, restaurants, cafes and massive department stores.
 You can definitely find anything you need in Shibuya, and its also got its own charms and independent stores.

 Station: Harajuku (原宿駅)